furudean/website/src/routes/blog/svelte-kit-mdsvex.svelte.md

 powered website.
 It makes writing new blog posts easy without having to add a complex blog writing system to your application.
 For my use case it's perfect!

-The source code for this website is available by visiting the project, linked below.
-Check it out if you want to read more.
+The source code for the site is available on GitHub, linked below.
+Check it out if you want to learn more.

 That's all for now!